love-seoul-korea said: So, after spending 4 months in Japan and returning to the States, I'm curious... did you experience reverse-culture shock?

 Sometimes I wish our president would reel off witty banter while weilding a firearm.

-Anonymous asked: Why are you so awesome?
+Anonymous said: Why are you so awesome?

 Might have something to do with my superhuman chocolate milk consuming abilities.